How to get the most out of employee performance reviews

-Most trade business owners cringe at the mention of ‘Performance Reviews’… because in the employee’s mind, a review equal a pay rise.
+Most trade business owners cringe at the mention of employee performance reviews.
+In the employee’s mind, a review equals a pay rise.

-Whilst this is true in some cases, conducting performance reviews can also be a good opportunity to let staff know they are not performing to standard, so they have the chance to ‘up’ their game!
+In some cases, conducting performance reviews can be a good opportunity to let staff know they’re not performing to standard.
+They have the chance to ‘up’ their game.

-Whatever the case, you need to PREPARE for each review to ensure you’re making the most out of your time, and can get the best result from your employee.
+Whatever the case, you need to prepare for each review.
+It will make the most out of your time and you’ll get the best result from your employee.

 Be well-prepared before the performance review

-At the end of the day, you’re spending your time preparing for (and hosting) the review, so you want to get the most out it!
+At the end of the day, you’re spending your time preparing for (and hosting) the review.
+You want to get the most out it.

 Business owners often create an evaluation form only and conduct an improvised performance review.
-Not only can this result in key points being missed, but your employee will see straight through it, causing them to feel undervalued.
+Key points are likely to be missed.
+Your employee will see straight through it, which will cause them to feel undervalued.

 To prepare, make sure you’ve got your thoughts, key points (feedback and what can be improved), evaluation and steps of action in place before going into the review.

-Be mindful of the words and phrases that you’re using
+Be mindful of the words and phrases you’re using

 The goal of a performance review is to make the employee become aware of how they’re performing whether or not they are amazing, or not so great.
-But in a way that doesn’t discourage them or cause them to think negatively about yourself or the business!
+It is important the review doesn’t discourage them or cause them to think negatively about yourself or the business.

-Ideally, you should be able to encourage the employee to improve their performance while discussing their unproductive habits using the right words and phrases.
+Ideally, you should encourage the employee to improve their performance while discussing their unproductive habits using the right words and phrases.

-As you can observe, the use of empowering language, and reinforcing the notion that you’re there to support the employee, keeps the tone of the conversation positive.
+As you can observe, the use of empowering language works well.
+It reinforces the notion you’re there to support the employee, keeps the tone of the conversation positive.